nelsontky/gh-pages-url-shortener/README.md

 _Thanks to @kidGodzilla for the pretty neat explanation [here](https://github.com/nelsontky/gh-pages-url-shortener/issues/5#issuecomment-728040879)._

-> 1. CNAME points URL to `gh-pages` branch
-> 2. 404.html handles all requests
+> 1. 404.html handles all requests
-> 3. Small javascript snippet fetches a JSON representation of the GitHub issue
+> 1. Small javascript snippet fetches a JSON representation of the GitHub issue
 >    via the JSON API, and redirects to the issue title, as a URL.
-> 4. Profit?
+> 1. Profit?

 ## This is so cool!
 How can I use this with my own domain?!